ultraio/docs-blockchain/docs/contracts/NFT Contract/NFT Actions/globalshare.md

 ## Technical Behavior

-The required authorization is the `ultra.nft.ft`
+The required authorization is the `ultra.nft.ft` account

-`share` must not exceed the value specified in `saleshrlmcfg` table under a scope of `1` (if exists) or 1000 (10%) otherwise
+`share` must not exceed the value specified in `saleshrlmcfg` table under a scope of `1` (if it exists) or 1000 (10%) otherwise

-`receiver` must be an existing account if value is provided.
+`receiver` must be an existing account if a value is provided.
 If no value is provided the global share receiver account will remain unchanged

 ## Action Parameters